samricc/epa_power_plants/README.md

 ## Scripts:
 ### A. Script filter.py
 **Purpose:**
-1. The data file is very large and a separate csv will need to be created that has a list of the column names from the “Power Plants and Neighboring Communities (xlsx)” and another column that has an x in it marking the column names you’d like to bring into the script.

 1. This script filters through the large excel file that was downloaded from the EPA and renames the column names of the existing file in order to make it easier to analyze.

 **Output:**